mvolkmann/blog/src/smalltalk/17-methods.md

 ## Unknown Variables

-When saving a method, if it assigns a value to an unknown variable, the following dialog will appear:
+When a method is saved, if it assigns a value to an unknown variable then the following dialog will appear:

 <img alt="Unknown Variable"
   src="/blog/assets/cuis-unknown-variable.png?v={{pkg.version}}"